Rita Pankhurst: Life

-Pankhurst was born into an upper-class Jewish family in Iași, Romania in 1927 and, due to rising anti-Semitism, moved with her family to England in 1938.
-She had a good education at Perse School for Girls in Cambridge before she went on to Lady Margaret Hall, Oxford University to study French and Russian.
+Pankhurst was born into an upper-class Jewish family in Jassy, Romania in 1927 and, due to rising anti-Semitism, moved with her family to England in 1938.
+She was educated at Perse School for Girls in Cambridge before she went on to Lady Margaret Hall, Oxford University to study French and Russian.
 She then studied at Ecole Nationale des Langues Orientales Vivantes in Paris.
 Her career began as the foreign correspondent for London of the Japanese leading newspaper The Asahi Shimbun.

 In 1956, the retired suffragette Sylvia Pankhurst who was a long-time friend of Ethiopia was encouraged by Haile Selassie to aid with women's development.
 Sylvia and her son Richard were to move into an imperial guest house in the Ethiopian capital Addis Ababa.
 Her son Richard, who had studied with the exiled Haile Selassie, asked Rita Eldon if she would like to go with them.
 Richard and Sylvia left in July and Rita joined them after several months.
 The three of them were soon established as Sylvia had many connections there and Rita became a librarian at the National Library of Ethiopia.
 Richard and Rita married in the following year.